l33tlamer/traefik-compose/README.md

 # Modify configs

-Edit `docker-compose.yml` and adjust (sub)domain and the token variable for your DNS-01 provider
+Edit `docker-compose.yml` and adjust (sub)domain and the token variable for your DNS-01 provider.

-Edit `required/traefik.yml` and adjust (sub)domain, and modify the DNS-01 provider
+Edit `required/traefik.yml` and adjust (sub)domain, and modify the DNS-01 provider.

 To proxy services that are not running on the same Docker host as Traefik itself, or on completely different machines: